kb-dk/dcm_catalog_ui/cat-site/README.md

 In addition to the HTML files the xquery module layout.xqm gives you the tools needed to style and customize the look and feel.
-The most important functions are in navigation.xq, and it uses the following modules.
+The most important functions are in index.xq, and it uses the following modules.

 1. dates.xqm